 When I was in law school, I took a course on Intellectual Property.
 As someone who used to burn CDs of her latest songs and mail them to the Library of Congress when she was seventeen, I had a tangible understanding of what Copyright meant.
 Similarly, my experiences making films often had me bumping up against copyright law in different, often frustrating ways.

 My background in the arts meant that I didn’t just see Copyright through the lens of law, but I was able to appreciate the affect that it had on different groups.
-Being able understand issues from many perspectives enhances empathy and understanding, and leads to more well thought out decisions.
+Being able to understand issues from many perspectives enhances empathy and understanding, and leads to more well thought out decisions.

-2. Translating between Modes of Thought
+2. Translating between modes of thought